fujiisoup/keisukefujii/talks/index.md

 *25th IAEA Fusion Energy Conference*
 St. Petersburg, Russian Ferderation, 2014.
 Oct.13-Oct.18

+4. **Electron Density Dependence of the Neutral Hydrogen Atom Transport in LHD Core Plasmas Studied by Balmer-α Spectroscopy**
+*9th Asia Plasma Fusion and Fusion Association Conference*
+Gyeongju City, Korea, 2013.
+Nov.05-Nov.08

-4. **Comparison of Balmer- and - Line Intensities and Shapes with a Monte-Carlo Neutral Transport Calculation of Large Helical Device**
+5. **Comparison of Balmer-α and -β Line Intensities and Shapes with a Monte-Carlo Neutral Transport Calculation of Large Helical Device**
 *20th International Conference on Spectral Line Shapes*
 Newfoundland, Canada, 2010.
 Jun.06-Jun.11

-5. **Kinetic Energy Measurement of Hydrogen in LHD Peripheral Plasma with a Multi-wavelength-range Fine-resolution Spectrometer**
+6. **Kinetic Energy Measurement of Hydrogen in LHD Peripheral Plasma with a Multi-wavelength-range Fine-resolution Spectrometer**
 *1st International Conference on Frontiers in Diagnostic*
 Frascati, Italy, 2009.
 Nov.24-Nov.27

-6. **Development of a Multi-wavelength-range High-resolution Spectrometer for Hydrogen Emissions and its Application to the LHD Edge Plasma**
+7. **Development of a Multi-wavelength-range High-resolution Spectrometer for Hydrogen Emissions and its Application to the LHD Edge Plasma**
 *16th International Conference on Atomic Processes in Plasmas*
 Monteley, USA, 2009.
 Mar.22-Mar.26

-7. **Spectroscopic Diagnostics of helium discharge produced during sucrose triboluminescence**
+8. **Spectroscopic Diagnostics of helium discharge produced during sucrose triboluminescence**
 *14th International Congress on Plasma Physics (ICPP)*
 Fukuoka, Japan, 2008.
 Sep.08-Sep.12